fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * Multi-targeting: One packge supports building against multiple targets The F# Core Engineering group also publish [notes and guidance on FSharp.Core.dll](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).

+Equally, the FSharp.Core nuget pacakge has problems, see below.

 ### Today

 As of 2017, ``FSharp.Core.dll`` is very stable in design and the ``FSharp.Core`` nuget package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
 It has prevented